-So, because I’m suffering from writer’s block myself regularly, I have curated a list of the top 6 things that help me to get into the writing mood—or flow, zone, the matrix, whatever you like calling it.
+I’ve compiled a list of the top six things that can help you get into the writing mood—or flow, zone, matrix, or whatever you like calling it.

 1. Start off easy

-The thing is, once you are writing, things will often happen on their own accord.
-Sentences emerge, paragraphs get formed, and witty puns weave themselves into context.
+The thing is, once you are writing, things will often happen on their own accord: Sentences emerge, paragraphs form and witty puns weave themselves into context.
 But it isn’t always easy to shift into this trance-like state.

-When you begin your writing session with the hardest part, then you’ll probably won’t get much done.
-Instead, try to find something simple or something you feel like you could write about quickly.
+Yet, when you begin your writing session with the most challenging part, you probably won’t get much done.
+So instead, try to find something simple or something you could write about quickly.

-For some the hardest part to come up with is the beginning of a text.
-You could start somewhere in the middle, where you feel confident enough to come up with some decent paragraphs and start typing.
-At the very end, you write your introduction part, which then will be much easier!
+For example, the hardest part for some to come up with is the beginning of a text, the introduction.
+You could start somewhere in the middle, where you feel confident enough to develop some decent paragraphs and start typing.
+Then, at the very end, you write your introduction part, which will then be much easier!

 It doesn’t matter how you do it—the reader won’t know how you wrote, and I’m sure nobody even cares if you write your articles from bottom to top or in mirror writing.